CE Marking and How To Create Compliant User Manuals for the EU

 - Use ctrl + f and type instructions to find the requirements regarding the instructions.

 Step #3: Determine the appropriate harmonised standard to instruct users.
-The most common of these is: EN-IEC 82079-1
+The most commonly used: EN-IEC 82079-1

 To identify the requirements from the harmonised standard: